 Just because you can get a $20,000 credit limit on your new card doesn’t mean it’s always a good idea.

-Before you accept a credit limit, ask yourself how much credit you realistically need – and how much you trust yourself to manage it well.
+Before you accept a credit limit, ask yourself how much credit you really need and how much you trust yourself to manage it well.

 To figure out how much credit you need, think about the monthly spending you’ll be doing on the card.
 If the goal is to pay it off every month (which should always be the goal), then 1-2x that monthly spending number is a great place to start.
 Keep in mind you might need some padding for occasional larger purchases.